 - 1. On the Global Scan dashboard or My Infrastructure panel, click the name of the system whose information you want to graph. - 2.
 In the tree panel, click the Graphing tab. - 3.
-Click Top 10 Disks . - 4.
-Select the start and end dates and times for which the graph will chart data.
+Click Top 10 Disks - 4.
+Select the start and end dates and times for which the graph charts data.
 For more information, see Understanding Dates and Times - 5.
 Select one of the following options: - Percent Busy

-The percentage of the disk capacity that is being used.
+The percentage of the disk capacity used.

-For NFS systems, 100% busy does not indicate that the server itself is saturated, but that the client has outstanding requests (i) to that server.
+For NFS systems, 100% busy does not indicate that the server itself is saturated, but that the client has outstanding requests to that server.